-CO_2e intensity for companies is defined as CO_2e emissions in relation to turnover (tonnes of CO_2e per USD million of turnover).
-Greenhouse gases with a global warming effect are included in accordance with the international Greenhouse Gas Protocol (GHG Protocol) (measured in CO_2 equivalents - CO_2e).
-Data of independent third parties is used to calculate CO_2e intensity.
-The Portfolio Manager uses this data to calculate the relevant CO_2e intensity, taking account of data availability and quality, any methodology discrepancies and special cases.
+$CO_2e$ intensity for companies is defined as $CO_2e$ emissions in relation to turnover (tonnes of $CO_2e$ per USD million of turnover), and for government bonds as $CO_2e$ emissions in relation to economic value added (tonnes of $CO_2e$ per USD million of gross domestic product).
+Greenhouse gases with a global warming effect are included in accordance with the international Greenhouse Gas Protocol (GHG Protocol) (measured in $CO_2$ equivalents - $CO_2e$ ).
+Data of independent third parties is used to calculate $CO_2e$ intensity.
+The Portfolio Manager uses this data to calculate the relevant $CO_2e$ intensity, taking account of data availability and quality, any methodology discrepancies and special cases.

-The Portfolio Manager defines a guideline for the average CO2e intensity of the subfund's assets on an annual basis.
-The Portfolio Manager defines the respective guideline each year on the basis of the target value for the global reduction of CO2e emissions (at least 7.5% annually), which is based on the Paris Climate Agreement of 12 December 2015.
-The guideline for the average CO2e intensity of the sub-fund's assets is calculated by discounting the CO2e intensity of the assets included in the reference benchmark as at the end of 2019 annually by the target value (7.5%) and global economic growth.
+The Portfolio Manager defines a guideline for the average $CO_2e$ intensity of the subfund's assets on an annual basis.
+The Portfolio Manager defines the respective guideline each year on the basis of the target value for the global reduction of $CO_2e$ emissions (at least 7.5% annually), which is based on the Paris Climate Agreement of 12 December 2015.
+The guideline for the average $CO_2e$ intensity of the sub-fund's assets is calculated by discounting the $CO_2e$ intensity of the assets included in the reference benchmark annually by the target value (7.5%) and global economic growth.
 The Portfolio Manager uses a rolling arithmetic average of nominal economic growth over the last three years to calculate economic growth.